jimhigson/oboe.js/writing/main/3_Background.md

 Give static page (fairly basic but functional), then load js in the background.

-However, with Node don't have to reengineer to move from client to server.

 Big/small message problem and granularity.
 With small: http overhead.
 With big: not all may be needed.